 - Many VPN services are blocked by Netflix

 Note that free VPN services do exist, but not a single one we have tested works with Netflix.
 And even if you found one that did, the data and/or bandwidth limits placed on all free VPN services would make watching Netflix an impractical proposition.

 By far the biggest issue with using a VPN for Netflix is that, thanks to pressure from copyright holders, Netflix blocks all IPs known to belong to proxy or VPN providers.
 VPN services are much more popular than commercial proxy services, and so are disproportionately affected by these blocks.
 This means that most VPNs on the market do not unblock Netflix, and instead result in a Netflix proxy error message.

 Many (often smaller) VPN providers have consequently given up, but others now do good business offering access to Netflix using tactics such as regularly replenishing IP pools and deploying fancy DNS routing.

 Above, you can see the standard Netflix proxy error warning.
 If you see it, your first port of call should be to contact your proxy or VPN provider.

-Please check out our 5 Best VPNs for Netflix page for a detailed look at VPNs that should still work for Netflix.
+Please check out our Netflix VPN page for a detailed look at VPNs that should still work for Netflix.
 We do always strongly recommend, however, taking full advantage of any free trials and money back guarantees on offer to check for yourself that you can access Netflix without problems.

 Given the volatility of the situation, it is also worth considering paying for a VPN one month at a time, rather than taking out long-term subscription.